thedataquarry/zola-blog/content/posts/embedded-db-3/index.md

 It is, of course, possible to improve the throughput of Elasticsearch with more compute resources, a larger cluster, and careful tuning of its HNSW index settings, but that's just as true for the IVF-PQ settings in LanceDB.
 The difference is that LanceDB is likely to perform on par with or better than Elasticsearch, with far fewer resources on a single node.

 {% warning(header="Note") %}
 The surprising result in FTS is that LanceDB is only about 30% as fast as Elasticsearch in the concurrent FTS case, while being 1.2x faster in the serial case.
-The performance drop of LanceDB in the concurrent FTS case is likely due to the overhead of multi-threaded REST API calls, and not due to the underlying search engine, Tantivy.
-Elasticsearch implements a non-blocking async client, which is likely the reason for its superior performance in the concurrent FTS case.
+The performance drop of LanceDB in the concurrent FTS case is likely due to the overhead of Python multi-threaded REST API calls, and not due to the underlying search engine, Tantivy, which is implemented in Rust.
+In addition, Elasticsearch implements an efficient non-blocking async client, which explains its good performance in either FTS case.
 {% end %}

-A deeper explanation for the less-than-desired multi-threaded performance of LanceDB/FastAPI is that the current version of LanceDB sits on top of Tantivy's Python client API, `tantivy-py`, and through this layer, there could be blocking operations occurring that are holding the GIL.
-This could potentially be addressed in a future version of Lance by directly connecting it to Tantivy's Rust API and performing FTS queries with true multi-threading at the Rust level.

-As mentioned before, increasing the number of concurrent worker threads in the FastAPI application is detrimental to performance, likely because the CPU-bound embedding generation and IO-bound query operations were competing for resources.
-This is something that can potentially be improved in the future by using an async LanceDB client that's more efficient at context-switching in such hybrid CPU-bound + IO-bound scenarios.
+As mentioned before, increasing the number of concurrent worker threads in the FastAPI application could improve FTS performance (up to a limit).
+Future LanceDB SDKs that support async requests could also prove to be more efficient at context-switching in such hybrid CPU-bound + IO-bound scenarios.

 ## Composable systems improve nonlinearly

-A key takeaway from this study (other than the obvious performance gains possible), is how composing multiple modular components leads to a **nonlinear improvement** in the performance of the overall system.
+The biggest finding from from this study (other than the possible performance gains), is how composing multiple modular components in an effective manner can lead to a *nonlinear improvement* in the performance of the overall system.
 That is, improvements at the lower levels of the stack can result in an rapid, outsized improvement in the upper level at which the database sits.

 As can be seen below, LanceDB is composed of the following key components of the Rust ecosystem (not counting foundation crates like `serde` for serialization/deserialization or `tokio` for async).
 The effects of each of these projects propagate up the stack to the Lance storage layer, and ultimately, the database itself.